Ayrton Senna was Brazil’s greatest hero. An irresistible force of nature.

 In 2012, the BBC acclaimed the late Ayrton Senna as the greatest Formula 1 driver of all time.

-A panel of experts, including veteran commentator Murray Walker, have been counting down the sport’s top performers in recent weeks.
-Scottish greats Jim Clark and Sir Jackie Stewart had come in at No 3 and No 7 respectively, while current drivers Michael Schumacher (No 4), Sebastian Vettel (No 8), Fernando Alonso (No 10) and Lewis Hamilton (No 15) also made the top 20.
-Yesterday, it was announced that Senna is No 1.
+But what about remembering Ayrton Senna?
+A panel of experts, including veteran commentator Murray Walker, counted down the sport’s top performers recently.
+Scottish greats Jim Clark and Sir Jackie Stewart had come in at No 3 and No 7 respectively, while current drivers Michael Schumacher (No 4), Sebastian Vettel (No 8), Fernando Alonso (No 10), and Lewis Hamilton (No 15) also made the top 20.

 “His record is complete and he is untouchable,” said 1996 world champion Damon Hill.
 “He expressed himself completely through his driving.
 He had 65 pole positions.
 There was no one like Ayrton over a single lap.”